pinoyyid/ngGAPI/README.md

 }
 ```

+You might be tempted to count the characters in each example and conclude that ngGAPI doesn't save you much.
+Please don't, because if you do a kitten will die.
+Using Google GAPI, you need to take that innocent piece of code and preface it with your own OAuth handling, and wrap it with a mass of error handling,
+finally wrapping all of that in AngularJS promises.

-However, in AngularJS, you generally want to use data binding to display information in the same way that $resource does.
+Also, in AngularJS, you generally want to use data binding to display information in the same way that $resource does.
 In that case, the above example can be simplified to:-

 ```